The process of conveyancing involves interaction with many types of professionals including an estate agent.

 Estate agent fees and payment structures

-Comparing fees: No sale no fee vs traditional models
+No sale no fee vs traditional models

 When comparing no sale no fee agents with traditional high street agents, the primary difference lies in the payment trigger.
-Traditional models typically involve an upfront fee or a commission fee based on the sale price.
+Traditional models involve an upfront fee or a commission fee based on the sale price.

 Additional costs to consider

-Beyond the primary fee, homeowners should be aware of other potential costs.
+Beyond the primary fee, homeowners should be aware of other costs.
 Accompanied viewings, professional photography, and enhanced marketing efforts might incur extra charges.

-It's vital to ask estate agents about the full spectrum of services included in their fee package.
+Ask the estate agents about the full spectrum of services included in their fee package.
 This information enables homeowners to evaluate whether they'll pay extra for services like an in-person valuation or customisable service options.

 Choosing the right estate agent for your property